bruckmann/benfordLaw_covid/README.md

 ## How to run this notebook?

-First, you will need to have jupyter notebooks installed on your local machine, the easiest way to install is using `anaconda`.
+First, you will need to have jupyter notebooks installed on your local machine, the easiest way to install it is using `anaconda`.

 Now that you already have jupyter notebooks instaled on your machine, open a terminal and move to the local folder